 My self-pitying reverie was interrupted by a couple of tattooed lads calling me from the quay.

 “Hyia darling on your own are ya?”

-I ignore this.
+I ignored this.

 “We won’t hurt you, honest.”

-I get up to go inside, to get away from these two but inexplicably change my mind and instead go towards the rail.
+I get up to go inside, to get away from these two lads but inexplicably change my mind and instead go towards the rail.

 “Eh, you’re a bit of all right ain’t yer?”